Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Lagrangian formulation

 where $\mathcal{L}_{\textrm{EH}}$ is the Einstein-Hilbert Lagrangian density and the interaction term $\LL_{\mathrm{int}}$ is a function of $n$, $s$, $\phi$ and $\ourG$.
 In this work, we will study algebraic couplings of the form

 such that the equations of motion will remain at most second-order in metric derivatives.
 We use the phrase `algebraic coupling' to distinguish these models from couplings which contain derivatives.
 An example of the latter would be a coupling of the form $f(n,s,\ourG)J^\mu\partial_\mu \phi$, similar to the models studied in~\cite{Boehmer:2015sha}, where couplings of this type were considered without additional geometrical couplings.
+We also point out non-minimally coupled models using the Brown fluid variables $n$, $s$ have not been studied in the analogous $f(T)$ and $f(Q)$ gravity frameworks, marking the novelty of our model.

 The action~(\ref{totalaction}) depends on the variables $g_{\mu \nu}$, $s$, $J^{\mu}$, $\varphi$, $\theta$, $\alpha^{A}$, $\beta_{A}$, $\phi$, which must all be varied independently.
 Before calculating the variations, let us comment on the consistency of such a theory with non-covariant terms, which is intimately related to conservation laws.